authgear/authgear-server/docs/specs/account-linking.md

 The `account_linking` section inside `signup_flows` defined the account linking behavior of the `default` signup flow.
 It have the following meanings:

 - When user is trying to sign up with an `oauth` identity, which belongs to the oauth provider with alias `adfs`, account linking may occurs.
 The related provider is specified by the `alias` field, which should match one of the providers specified in the `identity.oauth.providers` config.
 - Linking should occur if the new oauth identity is having a `"email"` claim, which the value is equal to the `"email"` attribute of any existing user's identity.
-For details, please read the [Defining Linkages](#defining-linkages) section.
+For details, please read the [Defining Linkings](#defining-linkings) section.
 - When the linking occurs, it should trigger a login using the `"default"` login flow.
 After the login, the new oauth identity will be linked to the account logged in.
 For details, please read the [Linking Actions](#linking-actions) section.

 The configs under `account_linking.oauth` only controls account linking behavior when the new identity is an `oauth` identity.
 As a result, only the `identification: oauth` step may trigger account linking.